abprash/personal_guidelines/NoSQL.md

 3. Document
 4. Column-family

+* Explanations

 1. Key Value store
-  a.
-We just need a key to retrieve.
+  1. We just need a key to retrieve.
 Can be anything stored as a value.
-  b.
-Can be anything in the DB.
+  2. Can be anything in the DB.
 Can be an image, DB, a number or an object or anything.
-  c.
-Simply said, its like a hashmap.
+  3. Simply said, its like a hashmap.

 2. Document DB
-  a.
-It stores info as documents.
+  1. It stores info as documents.
 What format should the document be is a natural question?
-  b.
-It can be in JSON or XML.
+  2. It can be in JSON or XML.
-  c.
-So, we can query the DB so that it actually extracts these fields from the JSON docs.
+  3. So, we can query the DB so that it actually extracts these fields from the JSON docs.